Gustav Rödel: Aerial victory claims

-Rödel was credited with 98 enemy aircraft shot down in 980 combat missions, of which one was claimed in the invasion of Poland, one on the Eastern Front and 52 in the Mediterranean theatre.
+According to US historian David T. Zabecki, Rödel was credited with 98 aerial victories.
+Obermaier also lists him with 98 enemy aircraft shot down in 980 combat missions, of which one was claimed in the invasion of Poland, one on the Eastern Front and 52 in the Mediterranean theatre.
 His 98 aerial victories includes 13 four-engined bombers.
+Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for 95 aerial victory claims, plus seven further unconfirmed claims.
+All but one aerial victory claimed on the Eastern Front were claimed on the Western Front and include eleven four-engined bombers.